Berkeley MBA Essays & Analysis 2023-2024

-The following essay topic analysis examines the University of California, Berkeley, Haas School of Business MBA admissions essays for the 2019-2020 admissions season.
+The following essay topic analysis examines the University of California, Berkeley, Haas School of Business MBA admissions essays.
+The Berkeley MBA essays are for the 2023-2024 admissions season.
 You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 What makes you feel alive when you are doing it, and why?
 (300 words maximum)